Optical Effects of Phenomenal Cabochons

 A star or cat’s eye is the type of phenomena caused by inclusions of tiny bands of parallel needles or hollow tubes.
 When the bands of needles or hollow tubes are parallel, it’s called chatoyancy or cat’s eye.
 When they cross, a star is formed, called asterism.
 For best results in star and cat’s eye material, the base of the cabochon should be cut parallel to the inclusions to produce an even effect across the dome of the cabochon.
 Many gemstones possess the phenomena of chatoyancy and asterism: chrysoberyl, ruby, sapphire, spinel, garnet, tourmaline, diopside and quartz are examples.

 Aventurescence is a type of phenomena caused by light reflecting from small, eye-visible, plate-like inclusions of copper or sometimes hematite inclusions in sunstone feldspar.
 (In sunstone feldspar the aventurescence is also known in the trade as schiller).
-In aventurine quartz, spangles of green mica produce the glittery effect and may also give the gem its perceived body color.
+In aventurine quartz, spangles of green mica produce the glittery effect and may also give the gem its perceived body colour.

 Phenomena Caused by Light Properties